villematti/vscode-rjsx/client/README.md

 * make sure myinternet server is running
 * open file what has rjsx extension OR select is as language from bottom right corner

-# What's new 0.027
+# What's new 0.0.28
-- Hovering over a component will show up some documentation, is available
+- Hovering over a component will show up some documentation, IF AVAILABLE
 - SomeComponent.SomePartOfIt <--- WORKS!
 - SomePartOfId <--- DOES NOT YET WORK!